sas448/CS1632_Fall2020/exercises/0/README.md

 OpenJDK 64-Bit Server VM (Zulu 8.48.0.53-CA-win64) (build 25.265-b11, mixed mode)
 ```

-If you don't see the correct version, please follow the below instructions to
+If you don't see the correct version (either for JDK 8, OpenJDK 8, or Zulu 8), please follow the below instructions to
 set up the Path OS environment variable.

 ### Setting up JDK 8 for Windows